Safety Program Review and Assessment

 The use of checklists is especially helpful during periodic inspections of particular equipment.
 Qualified persons should inspect such items as conveyors, hoists, cranes, fire extinguishers, sprinkler systems, scaffolding, and ladders on a compliance-based schedule.

 You can use preventive maintenance software to schedule these types of programmed periodic inspections and operational readiness checks.
-However, any means of ensuring that equipment is checked on a schedule that is in accordance with manufacturers and OSHA requirements are adequate.
+However, any means of ensuring that equipment is checked on a schedule that is in accordance with manufacturers and OSHA requirements is adequate.

 Audit Reports